ncou/app/README.md

 >This section applies only if you cloned this repo with `git clone`, not when you installed Chiron with `composer create-project ...`.

-Make sure to properly configure project if you cloned the existing repository.
+Make sure to properly configure your app project after cloning this repository.

 ```bash
 $ copy .env.example .env